xavier-rodet/php-tests/README.md

 Requirements :
 * The tested class must implement Iterator (that's the point of doing this ...)
 * The tested class must use an iteration key named 'key'
+* The test class must instanciate the tested class into a private attributed called 'iterator'

 ```
 <?php